HamBrick327/Grooby/README.md

   -queue (lists the songs in the queue)

   - up
-  - down (these are admin only if you're self-hosting, but there isn't any actual code to detect admin to make that yourself)
+  - down (these are admin only if you're self-hosting, but there isn't any actual code to detect admin so make that yourself)